Protect Pinyon-Juniper Forests Campaign

 Deep Green Resistance and WildLands Defense are advocating for a moratorium on all pinyon-juniper deforestation in the Great Basin and we need your help.
 Pinyon-juniper forests are being wantonly killed as weeds while their inherent ecological value is summarily ignored.
 These forests store carbon dioxide, dampen climate change, provide crucial wildlife habitat, protect watersheds, and have helped humans survive in the Great Basin for millennia.
 A moratorium gives us time to marshall our resources to put this destruction to a permanent end.

 See for yourself the destruction of Pinyon-Juniper forests and then join the fight.

-Also join us to ask BLM to stop clearcutting pinyon-juniper forests.
+Sign this petition with us and ask BLM to stop clearcutting pinyon-juniper forests

 2/3/2016 BLM & the Ranching Industry: a History of Collusion

 1/5/2016 Pinyon-Juniper Forests: BLM’s False Claim to Virtue